-After being impacted, much like other sports, thanks to the merciless pandemic in 2020, the women’s sport is all set to return to full-swing with the leading side in the international game all set to take on the domineering White Ferns.
+After being impacted by the merciless pandemic in 2020, women’s cricket much like other sports, is all set to return to full-swing.
+To add to the excitement, the Australian women’s team, the leading side in the international game, is all set to take on the domineering White Ferns.

-And the biggest piece of that big development is yet another young and promising Aussie teenager primed to make her international debut.
+And the biggest piece of that development is that yet another young and promising Aussie teenager is primed to make her international debut.
 In Maitlan Brown, one of Australia’s most promising domestic circuit all-round cricketers, the Lanning-led side has found a rising force in the national set-up.

 The all-rounder played in the National Cricket League, WBBL, and also played for Australia-A recently.

 Hailing from a small town Wingham in New South Wales in the Mid-North Coast, Mailtan took a path less traveled, including several hurdles to reach the highest level in the sport.